 Yes, conflict is growth trying to happen.
 Each partner uses conflict to try to get something done that can not be done in another way.
 Every frustration that produces conflict is a wish in disguise.
 To strengthen marriage, partners need to translate the frustration into the embedded wish, communicate the wish by asking directly for what they want, instead of complaining about what they do not have, and then each has to stretch into giving to each other unconditionally.

 Doesn’t human nature make it difficult to embrace one another’s differences?

 No. The difficulty of embracing each other’s differences is a result of being emotionally wounded in childhood.
-Emotional pain creates self absorption and destroys the child’s proto-empathy.
+Emotional pain creates self absorption and makes it difficult for the child to use empathy, and put himself in someone else's shoes.
 This creates so much anxiety that it is hard for others to embrace difference.

 Is there a secret to a happy marriage?